Dried Hydrangea Wreath Tutorial: easy directions with pictures to make your own wreath. Wreath can be made with faux or dried hydrangeas.

 More often than not, it’s the simple things in life that bring the most satisfaction.
 A beautiful fall day, a pot of soup on the stove, all the laundry finished.
 (The last one is not a common occurrence around here.
 If it ever did happen believe me, I would get tremendous satisfaction from it!)
 Anyway, something that has repeatedly put a smile on my face the past few months are my Limelight Hydrangea bushes.
 I planted them in the spring of 2014 and after just one year I had the most amazing blooms.
 I was able to fill two big buckets and had enough blooms to make arrangements in my silver urns as well as a wreath.
-The wreath took some patience but was well worth the time and effort.
+This dried hydrangea wreath took some patience, but was well worth the time and effort.

 Dried Hydrangea Wreath Tutorial